 Purchase tops that have an overlapping V-neck that is easy to pull apart.

-If they have buttons or zips, make sure that the zip is at the front and is easy to open and close even with one hand.
+If your shirt has buttons or zips, make sure that the zip is at the front and is easy to open and close even with one hand.

-If you love your simple tees, get nursing ones that have an easy to open flap on the boob area.
+If you love simple tees, get nursing ones that have an easy to open flap over the chest area.

 Nursing tank tops

 Dresses are handy and comfortable.
-If you’re into dresses, choose the ones that are not too tight.
+If you’re into dresses, choose the styles that are not too tight.

-The material should also be soft and not get ruined with a little stretching, especially on the front.
+The material should be soft and allow for stretching, especially on the front.